Si la vie est cadeau: Commercial performance

-Compared to the previous years' Eurovision winners, "Si la vie est cadeau" proved to be only a moderate commercial success, peaking at #2 in France; #3 in Belgium; #12 in Ireland; #13 in Sweden; #14 in Switzerland; #31 in the Netherlands, #89 in the UK and failing to chart in most other European countries.
+Compared to the previous years' Eurovision winners, "Si la vie est cadeau" proved to be only a moderate commercial success, peaking at #2 in France; #3 in Belgium; #12 in Ireland; #13 in Sweden; #14 in Switzerland; #31 in the Netherlands, #67 in Germany, #89 in the UK and failing to chart in most other European countries.

 Legacy

 The Finnish rendering "Lahjan sain" was recorded by Lea Laven being the title cut of her 1983 album release.